The story of my Locost clubman build is told in detailed photos, which can be accessed via the relevant Photo Album menus on the left.

 The big day!

-Locost clubman finally passed all the legal requirements and proudly displaying registration plates!
-Next phase is to finalise the paint and trim.
+Locost clubman finally passed all the legal requirements and proudly displaying full registration plates!
+Next phase was to finalise the paint and trim.

 How stinky is the exhaust?